top of page

 Top 11 Tips for Self-Editing Your Fiction

 1. Let your writing sit.
 Leave it alone for months before looking at it again.
-For me, passages must age before I can discern how to make them better.
+For me, passages must age before I can discern how to improve them.
 Time is the great healer.
-When I replace a sentence with what I believe to be something better, I must wait a considerable time before deciding whether the revision is actually an improvement.
+When I replace a sentence with what I believe to be something better, I must wait a considerable time before deciding whether the revision is an improvement.

 2. Work on another writing project while your other work is aging (see Step 1).